 When we eat, tiny particles of food debris can get trapped in the minuscule spaces between our teeth.
 Most of the time, these particles are too small for us to even see them.
 Regular brushing rarely manages to dislodge these particles, meaning that unless you floss, this bacteria-filled debris can sit between your teeth for days, weeks and even months, where it slowly decays your teeth and begins to penetrate your gums, causing gum disease.
 Flossing may seem like a fiddly and time-consuming exercise, but it is the single most important thing that you can do to protect yourself from gum disease.

 Attend dental visits

 Although you may be brushing and flossing your teeth regularly at home, visits to our dentists should form a vital part of your dental care.
-This is because our dentists has the knowledge, experience and tools to be able to perform an unrivalled analysis of the health of your teeth and gums.
-Your visits provide our dentists with a perfect opportunity to spot any potential problems early, so that you can start treatment early and avoid unpleasant symptoms and expensive and extensive dental work.
+This is because our dentists have the knowledge, experience, and tools to be able to perform an unrivaled analysis of the health of your teeth and gums.
+Your visits provide our dentists with a perfect opportunity to spot any potential problems early so that you can start treatment early and avoid unpleasant symptoms and expensive and extensive dental work.

 Our dentists or dental hygienists will also have the tools and best access to your mouth to perform professional grade cleaning of your teeth, which will prevent gum disease from developing.